 first-birthday-smash-cake-on-high-chair

-This First Birthday Smash Cake has a base of rolled oats and is simply decorated—so your little one can dig right into the deliciousness.
-You can start prepping the frosting the night before.
+This First Birthday Smash Cake has a base of rolled oats and vanilla, and a super creamy yogurt frosting.
 This recipe is baked in mini cake pans to create a small, personally sized cake for your newly minted toddler.
+(You can start prepping the frosting the night before if desired.)

 Prep Time 30 minutes